buzzfeed-openlab/colorbot/README.md

 You can upload the color-emoji.json file into your MongoDB collection.
 You can then use the code in the `hook.io` folder to pass webhooks you set up in Slack to your database and to the `colorpage` on your server.

+### How do I build a cool Slack-controlled color lamp?

+You can build an internet connected lamp from a Particle Internet button using the code in the `colorlamp` folder and the `colorlamp-hook.js` hook in the `hook.io` folder.

 Have fun!